 Under ESSA, identification of schools for comprehensive support will be applicable only to Title I schools except in cases where high schools are failing to graduate less than or equal to one-third of their students.
-Identification for academic performance will be based on a school's combined score for achievement and growth.
+Identification will be based on a school's combined score on the indicators.